Colsai/scott_data606/README.md

   <i><center> Top-100 words, Reports </center></i><p></p>
 ![image](https://user-images.githubusercontent.com/70355052/185027815-c615e356-d08a-4f2d-be53-c2826d2ddfcf.png)<p></p>

 A quick glance at these two word clouds identifies how similar the language contained in the work plans and reports appears to be. *Medicare, Medicaid, Hospital, program* and *Provider*, obvious words that connect to OIG's CMS-heavy focus.
 However, there is some distinguishing language, such as reports containing language highlighting the end-stage of their work, ie *filed report, publication, and reviewed*.

-In the next step, topic modeling, we'll look at how closely these topics actually are.
+In the next step, topic modeling, we'll utilize topic modeling to cluster around high-frequency terms.

 A deeper look into the EDA performed on both datasets can be found here:
 <table>